ladybug-tools/ladybug-web/index.md

 [Ladybug Web Project Explorer]( ladybug-web-via-github-api-r1.html )
 ===

-_First thing: scroll down the page and have a look at the projects._
+_First thing: scroll down the page - a few screens down - and have a look at the projects._
 _Then come back here and read about what you have seen._

 ## Mission and Vision

-Explore techniques for presenting an overview of the scripts available on Ladybug Web.
+The idea here is to explore techniques for presenting an overview of the scripts available on Ladybug Web.

 The code is fairly stable.
 The style is still at a very early stage.

+Mission statements

 * Provide a fast and easy-to-navigate visual overview of numerous apps
+	* Some big, some small.
+Some fresh, some stale
 * Display latest version of scripts as full interactive apps in 3D
 	* Disable certain features automatically to allow the page to be scrolled both on computers amd mobile devices
 * Identify quickly what's new and what's hot